Grandslaft/CNN/README.md

 # CNN
-CNN using SGD with early stop which compare difference of local minimum in 'patience' window and a global maximum, and compare it with min_delta to see if changes are over this min value, if not we stop execution and restore best weights if needed.
-Also there's an option to set minimal desired accuracy or loss.
+A CNN using SGD with early stopping compares the difference between the local minimum within a ‘patience’ window and a global maximum.
+It then compares this difference with min_delta to determine if the changes exceed this minimum value.
+If not, the execution stops, and the best weights are restored if needed.
+Additionally, there is an option to set a minimum desired accuracy or loss.